RamiKrispin/atsaf/R/EIAapi/README.md

 }
 ```

-Using the URL and header information we can submit the GET request with
+Using the URL and header information, we can submit the GET request with
 the `eia_get` function:

 ``` r